-What Happens after the Public Hearing?
+What Happens After the Public Hearing?

-FDOT will continue to finalize the analysis and will seek FHWA approval of the documents and improvements presented at the public hearing, by the end of this year.
-The study is anticipated to be completed in December 2016.
-Following approval, FDOT will continue with the design, right-of-way acquisition, and construction phases.
-Design is fully funded for this segment of I-4.
-Currently, there is no funding available for the right-of-way acquisition and construction phases.
+FDOT will continue to finalize the analysis and will seek FHWA approval of the documents and improvements presented at the public hearing., by the end of this year.
+The study is anticipated to be completed in May 2017.
+Following approval, FDOT will continue with the design, which is fully funded for this segment of I-4.
+Currently, there is no funding available for the right-of-way acquisition or construction phases for this segment.